Sewer Service Area Planning

 Large amendments may take 2 or 3 months from the time they reach the DNR to the time an administrative decision is issued.

-DNR will notify the agency that submitted the amendment of our administrative decision by email.
-We send the administrative decision letter to the agency and will copy affected parties and/or the agency will forward the news to the affected parties.
-DNR will store the documents in its database in perpetuity and keep the paper file for a time frame dictated by document disposition rules.
+The DNR will notify the agency that submitted the amendment of the administrative decision by email.
+The DNR sends the administrative decision letter to the agency and will copy affected parties and/or the agency will forward the news to the affected parties.
+The DNR will store the documents in its database in perpetuity and keep the paper file for a time frame dictated by document disposition rules.

 - Update cycle